brandontreb/brandontreb.github.io/_posts/2017-04-07-tips-for-sales-calls.md

 - If all goes well, ask them to send over any assets/wires/requirements and tell them you will follow up with a rough scope and estimate.
 Again, **don't estimate on this call**
 - Thank them for their time and let the know you will be in touch.

-This is definitly a good starting point.
+This is definitely a good starting point.
 Sometimes I will copy and paste these flows into a new document and tailor them based on the client that I am about to speak to.

+## Conclusion

 Sales is something that I am constantly working on and refining.
 I hope to continue to share my findings with you as I learn along the way.

+At the end of the day, remember that your ultimate goal with a sales call is to get enough information to provide a solution path.
+Even if the path isn't to use your shop, always provide the client with a solution path.